Tommy Molto: Presumed Innocent character explained

 Tommy is one of Rusty’s colleagues.
 It is a known fact that there is a lot of animosity between the two of them.

-When Raymond is the state attorney and Rusty is the chief deputy prosecutor, Tommy gets sidelined; it is Rusty who is trusted to handle the most important cases.
+When Raymond is the district attorney and Rusty is the chief deputy prosecutor, Tommy gets sidelined; it is Rusty who is trusted to handle the most important cases.

-The tables turn when Nico Della Guardia wins the election for state attorney and makes Tommy, his right-hand man, the chief deputy prosecutor.
+The tables turn when Nico Della Guardia wins the election for district attorney and makes Tommy, his right-hand man, the chief deputy prosecutor.

 Tommy, although not a bad prosecutor, is described as having both narcissistic and persecution complexes by Nico, his closest colleague.